-A mock examination in the latter stages of the course is an important benchmark for teachers and learners, and it serves several purposes:
+The mock examination in Year 11 is an important benchmark for teachers and learners, and it serves several purposes:

-- it is an opportunity for the learners to be tested on the complete course material under proper exam conditions - it encourages learners to start revising for the exams earlier (otherwise they might put off revision until only a month or less before for the real exam) - it allows learners to become more familiar with the process of being examined, so that on the day of the actual examination they might feel less stressed and more confident - this is especially important for learners who are apprehensive or nervous about taking exams - it provides an opportunity to spread the revision load of the subject over several months.
+- It is an opportunity for the learners to be tested on the complete course material\ under proper exam conditions. - It encourages learners to start revising for the exams earlier (otherwise they might put off revision until only a month or less before for the real exam). - It allows learners to become more familiar with the process of being examined, so that on the day of the actual examination they might feel less stressed and more confident - this is especially important for learners who are apprehensive or nervous about taking exams. - It provides an opportunity to spread the revision load of the subject over several months.